 At the 117th running of the Boston Marathon, EMS and other on-scene medical professionals were prepared to handle the usual influx of runner and bystander injuries that come from an athletic mass event.
 But for the physicians who were part of the medical team that day, the double bombing that occurred at just past 3 that afternoon in April dramatically changed not just the tenor of the event itself, but also how patients were evaluated and treated immediately after the incident began.

 Such was the message of the opening presentation at the National Association of EMS Physicians’ annual conference held in Tucson, Arizona, January 16-18, 2014.
 Drs.
 Adam Darnobid, Ricky C. Kue and David J. Hirsch spoke to the challenges and success the medical teams experienced during the hour it took to evaluate, initiate austere care, and transport 118 patients to area trauma centers and hospitals.
-Several themes appeared during the presentation that EMS providers and organizations should consider when preparing for their own worst-case scenario.
+Several themes appeared during the presentation that EMS providers and organizations should consider when preparing for their own worst-case scenarios.

 1. Being overly prepared is good.

 In 2012, the medical teams saw a dramatic rise in the number of patients they managed — over 2,100 medical incidents were recorded, with 11 percent transported to area hospitals.
 This was attributed to unusually warm conditions during the marathon.
-As a result the medical team increased surge capacity for 2013, in both staff and supplies.
+As a result, the medical team increased surge capacity for 2013, in both staff and supplies.
 This may have been influential in the immediate, full response to the bombings.

 2. Triage occurs at many levels.